open-dollar/od-docs/docs/applications/applications.md

 ---
-sidebar_position: 7
+sidebar_position: 1
-sidebar_label: "Applications & Redirect URLs"
+sidebar_label: "Application & Redirect URLs"
 ---

 # Applications & Redirect URLs

 ## What is an Application?

-An application is OAuth2.0 client, we generate so you can authenticate your users using Keyp.
+An application is an OAuth2.0 client used to authenticate your users with Keyp.
 Applications are web3 network-specific.

 The name, icon, and policy you choose for your application will be displayed on the consent screen during sign-in.

-Developers can multiple applications under the same Keyp account.
+Developers can create multiple applications under the same Keyp account.
 We suggest creating separate applications for testing and production purposes.

 ## What is a redirect URL?